-Human-Centered Healthcare Movement — Privacy Policy
+Human-Centered Healthcare Movement (HCHM)

-Effective Date: January 27, 2026
+Effective Date: April 2026

 1. Our Commitment